Japan foot-and-mouth outbreak: April

 A cow confirmed infected in Ebino-city in Miyazaki was the 9th case and was located 70 km away from the first case.
 Based on the guidelines for prevention of livestock epidemics, the farmers were forced to obey restrictions for travel and transport.
 The contaminated farm was said to be associated with epidemiological research and this raised suspicions that the farm could have been contaminated by the virus as a result.
 The 10th infected case in Miyazaki Pref. was confirmed.
 The 1st FMD infected pig was found and confirmed.
 On April 29, the Vice-Minister of AFF Yamada (DPJ) travelled to Miyazaki Prefecture; he did not visit any farms nor did he meet with any producers.
-On April 30, 42 requests on the subject of FMD were made to the government from the headquarters of the FMD Control and Prevention Department.
-Yasue Funayama (the Parliamentary Secretary of the Ministry of Agriculture, Forestry and Fisheries) and the Vice-Chief Cabinet Secretary Takaharu Matsui cancelled the meeting on the day it was planned.
+On April 30, the FMD Control and Prevention Department submitted 42 requests to the government regarding the foot-and-mouth disease (FMD) outbreak.
+However, Yasue Funayama (the Parliamentary Secretary of the Ministry of Agriculture, Forestry and Fisheries) and the Vice-Chief Cabinet Secretary Takaharu Matsui cancelled the meeting on the same day.
 In the evening, the Minister of AFF Akamatsu left on a trip to South America, and did not return until May 8.
 Seiichi Hamada (LDP Chief Deputy Chairman of Diet Affairs Committee) suggested to Minister Akamatsu that he should take domestic issues such as FMD seriously and cancel foreign travel. (article found on May 19) During Akamatsu's absence, Mizuho Fukushima (Consumer Administration/Chairman of Research Commission on Declining Birthrate Issues) was appointed to work on the outbreak as the State Minister in Charge of the AFF Ministry.
 The LDP requested that a committee should convene on June 7 to discuss FMD, but the government refused.

 Continuing infection was reported, 12 cases, 4,369 to be slaughtered.
 The government expanded the area for transportation restriction to 4 prefectures (Miyazaki, Kagoshima, Ohita, and Kumamoto).
 The DPJ revitalized the budget for the central livestock committee for the compensation of FMD affected farmers.
 Metro Media made it sound as if the government had sent provision for disinfectants to Miyazaki Prefecture, but none had been sent from the government at this time.